blefebvre/implementationdetails.dev/_posts/2018-10-29-react-native-offline-first-db-with-sqlite.markdown

 ## Project architecture

 What follows is the way that I have architected my production RN app that uses SQLite.
 Is it the best way?
 Perhaps not, but I've found it maintainable and easy to work with, even as your schema evolves over time.
-If you know of a better/simpler way I'd love to hear about it in the comments!
+If you know of a better/simpler way I'd love to hear about it in the comments.

-Key notes about this approach:
+Key points about this approach:

-1. My Database class exports a single instance of itself to ensure that there is only one open connection to the DB at a time.
+1. The `Database` TypeScript class exports a single instance of its implementation to ensure that there is only one open connection to the DB at a time.
 2. The connection is opened when the app comes to the foreground (`active`) and disconnected when the app goes to the background.
-3. All CRUD operation code is contained in a Database class, which is written in TypeScript and does not expose anything about the underlying SQLite datastore.
+3. All CRUD operation code is contained in the Database class, which does not expose anything about the underlying SQLite datastore.
-4. There is an additional DatabaseInitialization class which is used initially to create the SQL tables for the schema, and handles any additional `alter`s once the app has been shipped.
+4. There is an additional `DatabaseInitialization` class which is used initially to create the SQL tables for the schema, and handles any ongoing schema changes after the app has been shipped.

-Let's start by stubbing in our Database class.
+Let's take a look at an outline of the `Database` class.
 You can find the complete class [on GitHub here](https://github.com/blefebvre/react-native-sqlite-demo/blob/master/src/database/Database.ts):

 {% highlight js %}
 import SQLite from "react-native-sqlite-storage";